DveMac/ng-spa/README.md

 ```

 grunt                   # (or grunt build) build the app for dev
 grunt compile           # compiles the build folder into a optimized, minified release
 grunt watch             # build app and watch for changes, also starts
                         # static web server on port 4000

 grunt bump              # bump the app version number

 grunt karma:unit        # single run unit tests
+grunt karma:coverage    # generate coverage reports

 ```